 At some social functions, the College will serve alcohol to students who are of legal age; this service is overseen by the Assistant Dean.
-Outside of these functions, the possession or use of alcohol by students is strictly forbidden on campus and may entail expulsion from the program.
-The possession or use by students of marijuana, even for medical purposes, or of any illegal drugs is strictly forbidden both on and off campus and may entail expulsion.
+The possession or use of alcohol outside of these functions is strictly forbidden on campus and normally entails expulsion from the program.
+The possession or use of marijuana, even for medical purposes, or of any illegal drugs is strictly forbidden for students both on and off campus and may entail expulsion.
 The College also reserves the right to dismiss a student from the program for any serious incident or any repeated incident of an intoxicated or drugged state of behavior on or off campus, for behavior creating a safety hazard to other persons, or for behavior that seriously impedes the legitimate activities of the College community.
 For students, any alcohol purchased as a gift, received as a gift, or intended for the off-campus use of those of legal age must be stored by a Prefect.
-The College strongly disapproves of off-campus use of alcohol by those under legal age because it violates the civil law and harms the College's reputation.
-Infractions of this alcohol and drug policy may be brought to the attention of a student's parent(s) or guardian.
+The College strongly disapproves of off-campus use of alcohol and drug policy may be brought to the attention of a student's parent(s) or guardian.
 Additional information regarding drug and alcohol abuse prevention may be found in the College's annual Drug and Alcohol Abuse Prevention Memorandum.